Bobby Meacham -Manager

 Bob Stanley -Pitching Coach

 Chong is in his fifth season as the Bisons athletic trainer and his 16th season in the Toronto organization.
-He begins his fourth season as the athletic trainer at Triple-A. He was the athletic trainer for six seasons (2004-09) with the Double-A New Hampshire Fisher Cats of the Eastern League.
+He is also in his seventh season as the athletic trainer at the Triple-A level.
+He was the athletic trainer for six seasons (2004-09) with the Double-A New Hampshire Fisher Cats of the Eastern League.
 During his time with the Fisher Cats, he was named the 2007 Eastern League Athletic Trainer of the Year.
 Chong also serves as Assistant Minor League Athletic Trainer and Rehabiliation Coordinator for the Blue Jays.